mathishard17/Email_Sorter_Summarizer/README.md

    cd email-sorter-summarizer

 2. **Add API keys**:
-    Add a credential.json file containing Gmail API and .env file with OPENAI_API_KEY = your_token
+    Download the credential.json file from your Google Cloud project containing the Gmail API information.
+Also add a .env file with OPENAI_API_KEY = your_token.

 3. **Run main.py**: